For this week’s installment I will tie up some loose ends from my post on vagueness, as there is always more to say.

 Thing the first: bivalence and realism.

 It seems clear that scientific realism requires bivalence, but does bivalence (or the demand for bivalence) imply (a demand for) realism?
 Simply put: no. The instrumentalist and the pragmatist will wish for bivalence in her science as much as the realist.
 After all, classical logic and easy (enough) mathematisability are of pragmatic value in building theories.
 And indeed the solution Quine (1981) and I are offering is based on (potentially mutually exclusive, more on this later) stipulations made for pragmatic purposes.
-This seems to go against the spirit of realism, as for the (scientific) realist, the scientific theories reflect the world, not our interests.
+This seems to go against the spirit of realism, as for the (scientific) realist scientific theories reflect the world, not our interests.

 Thing the second: do cut-off points converge?
 Is there a correct definition?